elisabattista/rough-volatility-forecasting/Project_Overview.md

 ---

-## Key Takeaway
+## Main Conclusion

-> **The existence of rough volatility in financial markets does not automatically imply that rough volatility models will outperform simpler alternatives in forecasting applications.**
+The existence of rough volatility in financial markets does not automatically imply that rough volatility models will outperform simpler alternatives in forecasting applications.

 Understanding volatility and forecasting volatility are closely related objectives, but they remain fundamentally different challenges.